BushtalkRadio/BushtalkClient/README.md

 While you can still use the website on mobile to track your flight, we recommend using the computer you'll be playing MSFS2020 on as the browser needs to be open for the audio tours to be played.

 1. Make an account at https://www.bushtalkradio.com and log in
-2. Download the "Bushtalk World Landmarks Pack" addon and install it to your community folder
+2. Download the [Bushtalk World Landmarks Pack](https://flightsim.to/file/7285/bushtalk-radio-world-landmarks-pack) and install it to your community folder
 3. Download the [Bushtalk Client](https://bushtalkradioclient-dist.s3.amazonaws.com/BushtalkClient.zip) and log in
-4. Use our website or the in-game map to find an intresting POI to explore and spawn at the nearest airport
+4. Spawn at a suitable airport near to the landmark you wish to explore
 5. If you've logged in with the client, then you should see your plane being tracked on the website
 6. Fly towards your destination, if you installed the "World Landmarks Pack" then you'll see the POI marker in-game and as you approach the audio tour will play automatically.

 ### I don't want to use the client

-You can still use Bushtalk Radio without downloading the client but you won't be able track your flight on the map and the audio tour won't play automatically
+You can still use Bushtalk Radio without downloading the client but you won't be able track your flight on our map and the audio tour won't play automatically - you'll have manually play the audio tour during your trip.

 1. Make an account at https://www.bushtalkradio.com and log in
 3. Browse the map and find a destination that interests you and note the nearest airport, distance and the heading in the sidebar.